chandru89new/psst/readme.md

 **If user drops a file which is not allowed**
 ```
+error = {
+    status: "failure",
-error = "This filetype is not allowed."
+    message: "This filetype is not allowed."
+}
 ```

 By default, the filetypes allowed are `jpg`, `png` and `jpeg` but you can add more filetypes.